May 12, 2026 • 4 min read

 Energy, chemicals and resources producers need to rethink their water management strategies to be resilient, economic, and socially acceptable in the face of climate change.

-Water demand is evolving, as some long standing water intensive processes such as coal fired power generation are phased out.
-Meanwhile, emerging water intensive energy transition activities will grow in scale such as renewable hydrogen production, battery manufacturing, low carbon fuels, and mining for critical energy transition minerals.
+Water demand is evolving, as some long‑standing water intensive processes such as coal fired power generation are phased out.
+Meanwhile, emerging water intensive energy transition activities will grow in scale such as renewable hydrogen production, industrial‑scale data center development, battery manufacturing, low carbon fuels, and mining for critical energy transition minerals.

 Defining the industrial water supply challenge

 Most industrial processes require millions of liters of water each day.
-And this volume of fresh water needs to come from somewhere.
+Identifying a secure and sustainable water source to supply this large volume of water is a challenge for many industrial projects, particularly in water stressed regions.

-For example, producing 1kg of hydrogen requires 9.5 to 13 liters of ultra-pure water.
-This doesn’t include the cooling water needs, which can add another 60-90 liters of water per kilogram of hydrogen (GWI, 2023).
+For example, producing 1 kg of hydrogen requires 9.5 to 13 liters of ultra-pure water.
+This doesn’t include the cooling water needs, which can add another 60 to 90 liters of water per kilogram of hydrogen (GWI, 2023).
 A 50,000 ton-per-day copper mine will consume around 30,000 m3 of fresh water each day.
-That’s enough to fill an 80,000-seat stadium, like Brazil’s Maracanã, in about seven weeks.
+That’s enough to fill an 80,000‑seat stadium, like Brazil’s Maracanã, in about seven weeks.
 And a nuclear power plant can consume up to 2.75 m3 of water per megawatt hour of generation.

 Even if there is enough fresh water to run these processes from a nearby source, this is just one aspect of the water supply challenge.
 Sourcing large volumes of water responsibly, a critical component of water stewardship, is essential for projects to attain funding via ESG-aware investors.
 And to meet stringent environmental regulations.